Charles Osgood: ABC

 Unemployed at age 30, Osgood turned to one of his Fordham classmates, Frank McGuire, who directed program development at ABC in New York.
-In 1963, McGuire hired Osgood to be one of the writers and hosts of Flair Reports which related human interest stories on the ABC Radio Network.
+In 1963, McGuire hired Osgood to be one of the writers and hosts of Flair Reports, which related human interest stories on the ABC Radio Network.

 "I went from being the world's youngest station manager to being the world's oldest cub reporter", he quipped in a 1981 interview with People magazine.

-Another new McGuire hire for Flair Reports whom Osgood befriended at ABC was Ted Koppel.
+Another new McGuire hire for Flair Reports, whom Osgood befriended at ABC, was Ted Koppel.

 Becoming "Charles Osgood"

-He began using the name "Charles Osgood" at ABC because the network already had an announcer named "Charles Woods."
+While he was at ABC, he began using the name "Charles Osgood" because the network already had an announcer named "Charles Woods".
 In a 2005 interview with Inside Radio, Osgood related the story:

 They didn't want to have a Charles Woods and a Charles Wood.
 When they told me to pick a name, I used my middle name as my last name.
 It's worked out well and is a little more distinctive and professional.

 Later career at CBS

+Radio

 Osgood moved over to CBS Radio in 1967 when it became clear, in his words, that he "wasn't going anywhere" at ABC.
-He ended up working in both radio and television at CBS.

-Radio

-Osgood worked as a reporter and anchor for WCBS.
+He worked as a reporter and anchor for WCBS.
 In August 1967, he anchored the first morning drive shift for WCBS after its conversion to an all-news format.
 The first day of all-news programming aired on WCBS-FM after an airplane crashed into the AM station's antenna tower on New York's High Island, keeping WCBS off air until a temporary tower could be erected.

-Osgood was host of Westwood One's The Osgood File, heard four times each weekday morning drive time on radio stations nationwide.
+Osgood anchored The Osgood File on of Westwood One, a daily commentary morning show.
+It began as a segment on WCBS in 1967 and went national in 1971.
 Each three-minute Osgood File focused on a single story, ranging from a breaking development of national importance to a whimsical human-interest vignette.
 Some of those he did in rhyme, which is why he was known as CBS's "Poet in Residence."
 He continued these broadcasts until December 29, 2017.